okrzysik/pit-nonlinear-hyperbolic-github/scalar/README.md

 In this directory we consider the solution of the scalar conservation law u_t + f(u)_x = 0, with possibly nonlinear flux function f.
+This code is used for generating the numerical results in the paper `Parallel-in-time solution of scalar nonlinear conservation laws`

 * `cons_law_scalar.m`: Abstract class implementing PDE and its discretization.
 Specific PDEs implemented using this class are:
     1. The linear conservation law:   f(u) = alpha(x, t)*u for some prescribed function alpha.
 See `cons_lin_scalar.m`